code-iai/pico_flexx_driver/README.md

 ##### `/pico_flexx/image_depth`
 Bandwidth: 153.28 KB per message (@5 Hz: ~766 KB/s, @45 Hz: ~ 6897 KB/s)

 This is the undistorted depth image.
-It is a 16-Bit image where each pixel is a distance measured in millimeters.
+It is a 32-Bit float image where each pixel is a distance measured in meters.

 ##### `/pico_flexx/image_mono16`
 Bandwidth: 76.67 KB per message (@5 Hz: ~383 KB/s, @45 Hz: ~ 3450 KB/s)